-Moving Barriers caters for young people with disabilities between the ages of 6 – 25.
+As of March 2019 Moving Barriers will cater for Children and young people with disabilities between the ages of 5 – 16.
 Moving Barriers is run as a partnership between local agencies, including Crawley Borough Council, parents and local residents who themselves have disabilities.

-Moving Barriers runs a weekly session on a Friday evening between 6 – 7:30pm at K2 Crawley (in the main hall).
-This session offers a variety of sporting activities and team games with a fun, competitive element for those that wish to take part.
+Moving Barriers is a weekly session on a Friday evening and from March 2019 will run between 6 – 7pm in the main sports hall at K2 Crawley.
+This session offers a variety of activities and team games with a fun, competitive element for those that wish to take part.

 Fancy giving it a go?
-First session is FREE! - The cost of the session afterwards are just £2.50 payable on the day.
+First session is FREE! - The cost of the session afterwards is just £2.50 (payable on the day) plus £1 per sibling under the age of 16 (Maximum of 3).
 No booking – just turn up and join in!